-Rosalyn is passionate about working with young people.
-Her career has included positions with the International Institute for Child Rights and Development based in Vancouver, the Glocal Forum in Rome, Italy, and Havergal College in Toronto.
+Rosalyn founded Starfish Scholarships in 2009 after winning $10,000 in a national video contest while working at Havergal College in Toronto.
 She completed her Gold level of the Duke of Edinburgh leadership program, and attended the International Gold Event in Hong Kong and China in 2005.
 She has also served as a member of the Youth Advisory Group for the Canadian Commission for UNESCO, and has participated in numerous global youth parliaments in Rome, Moscow, Ankara, Boston, and Washington.

-Rahul is currently employed at Tata Consultancy Services, Chennai.
-He completed a Bachelor's degree in Engineering at Anna University, Chennai.
-Rahul has completed his bronze, silver and gold award of the International Award for Young People (The Duke of Edinburgh's Award) and received his Gold Award from the Hon'ble Vice President of India in May 2008.
-He represented India at the International Gold Event held at Mauritius on October 2008.
-He co-ordinates the Olcott Memorial School Project, a special Project of the IAYP, which aims at providing the opportunity of giving the Award to children of domestic workers and fisher folk in Chennai with the opportunity to complete the Duke award program.
+Rahul is based in Chennai, India, and completed his bronze, silver and gold award of the International Award for Young People (The Duke of Edinburgh's Award).
+He received his Gold Award from the Hon'ble Vice President of India in May 2008, and represented India at the International Gold Event in Mauritius in 2008.
+He co-ordinates the Olcott Memorial School Project, a special Project of the Duke program, which aims to provide the children of domestic workers and fisher folk in Chennai with the opportunity to complete the Duke award program.

 In July 2009, Rahul was chosen as the Regional Intern for a major initiative of the Duke program, the Peter Cruddas Social Innovation Initiative.
 The internship dealt with identifying stories of young people making a difference and creating social change through the Award programme.
 He was one of the 21 youth delegates invited to the International Award Forum in Sydney, where he was a part of the expert panel for the 'Social Innovation' workshop.